All Products

 1. Find the migration source that you want to manage, click Create Migration Job in the Actions column.

-2. In the Create Migration Job dialog box, configure the parameters and click Create.
+2. Configure the parameters as prompted and click Create.

-You can configure the following parameters to create an operating system migration job:
+You can configure the following parameters to create an operating system migration task:

 • Current Operating System: By default, the current operating system is displayed and cannot be modified.
 Example: Windows Server 2008 R2 64-bit (Simplified Chinese).